dime-coin/core-docs/docs/api/rpc-quick-reference.md

 * [GetNetworkHashPS](../api/rpc-mining.md#getnetworkhashps): returns the estimated network hashes per second based on the last n blocks.
 * [PrioritiseTransaction](../api/rpc-mining.md#prioritisetransaction): adds virtual priority or fee to a transaction, allowing it to be accepted into blocks mined by this node (or miners which use this node) with a lower priority or fee.
 (It can also remove virtual priority or fee, requiring the transaction have a higher priority or fee to be accepted into a locally-mined block.)
 * [SetGenerate] (../api/rpc-mining.md#setgenerate): enables cpu mining. only applicable for testnet
-* [SubmitBlock](../api/rpc-mining.md#submitblock): accepts a block, verifies it is a valid addition to the block chain, and broadcasts it to the network.
+* [SubmitBlock](../api/rpc-mining.md#submitblock): accepts a block, verifies it is a valid addition to the blockchain, and broadcasts it to the network.
 Extra parameters are ignored by Dimecoin Core but may be used by mining pools or other programs.

 ### [Network RPCs](../api/rpc-network.md)